centiservice/mats3/README.md

 on the Dead Letter Queue.
 (The broker should preferably be set up to have individual DLQs per queue).
 This is monitored on the message broker.

 This makes the total system exceptionally distributed, but the _error handling_ is centralized.

 There is a separate project providing a Mats-specific view of the queues and DLQs on the message broker:
 [MatsBrokerMonitor](https://github.com/centiservice/matsbrokermonitor).

 ### Familiar feel

 The hope is that coding a message-based Mats Endpoint _feels like_ coding an ordinary HTTP-based endpoint where you may synchronously invoke other endpoints as part of the processing.
-You code "linearly" and reason locally - but you gain all features of an asynchronous Message Oriented Architecture.
+You code "linearly" and reason locally - but you gain all features of a fully Asynchronous Message Oriented Architecture.

+### Production Ready

+This code has for several years been running in production as the sole inter service communication layer in a quite large financial system consisting of >50 services and applications and several hundred Mats Endpoints.
+This system has multiple customer frontends, both web and apps, and several backend UIs for backoffice functions.
+Several million messages are produced and consumed each day.
+The Message Broker in use in this production setup is Apache ActiveMQ, but all unit and integration tests also run on Apache Artemis (formerly JBoss HornetQ, and what RedHat AMQ is built on).

 For more, read [this](docs/WhatIsMats.md), then [this](docs/RationaleForMats.md).